About Government Information at VU

 U.S. Government documents are listed in the library catalog.
-Most have been reclassed and are kept with the circulating book collection on the 3rd and 4th floors of the Christopher Center.
+Most print documents have been reclassified into the Library of Congress (LC) classification system and are kept with the circulating book collection on the 3rd and 4th floors of the Christopher Center.
 Some volumes of large series are housed in the ASRS and can be requested through the catalog.

-A small collection of empheral publications are housed on the 2nd floor.
+A small collection of ephemeral publications are housed on the 2nd floor.
 These are arranged by SuDocs number.

-The documents in microfiche are on the 2nd floor in the Microforms Room (251) next to the Circulation Desk, and the electronic documents are in the Media Area on the 1st floor.
+The documents in microfiche are on the 2nd floor in the Microforms Room (251) next to the Circulation Desk, and the CD-ROMs are in the Media Area on the 1st floor.
 Both of these collections are also arranged by SuDocs number.
-Map documents are in the map cases in the Reference Area on the 2nd floor.
+Map documents are in the map cases on the 1st floor.

 If the Library does not own the document you need, it might be available on the Internet.
 Check for the title in the Catalog of U.S. Government publications of GPO Access or by using the many databases made available to the public by the government.